theobald-software/kb.theobald-software.github.io/content/_xtract-universal/operating-xtract-universal-with-a-load-balancer.md

 6. For subsequent web requests, the load balancer repeats this process.

 ![Load-Balancer](/img/contents/xu/load-balancer.png){:class="img-responsive" width="700px"}

+This setting can also be configured to act as Active / Standby servers. <br>
+This means you have multiple servers with identical configurations and applications where only one server is active, while the others remain passive or on standby until a failover event occurs.

+The load balancer forwards incoming requests to the active server.
+If the active server fails, the load balancer will automatically switch to one of the passive servers.
+The goal is to provide redundancy and ensure high availability and reliability of critical applications and services.

 #### Related Links:
 - [Deploying Extractions Using Git Version Control](https://kb.theobald-software.com/xtract-universal/deploying-extractions-using-Git-version-control)